saksham18kukreja/Face-Classification/README.md

 4. [Final Model using OpenCV]<br>
 Haar-Cascade Classifier of OpenCV is used to detect faces using webcam and then classify it by using the above methods.

+#### Use run_model.py for running the model and change the address of the dataset to train the model on

 #### An accuracy between 90-96% was achieved when used on a small training set of 2 classes containing 3 pictures each

 ## Future Work